pjrt/stags/README.md

 OtherObject.foo(...)
 ```

-In order to differentite betweent the two, `stags` generates tags for all
+In order to differentiate between the two, `stags` generates tags for all
 fields along with an extra tag that combines their parent with the tag itself.

 So the follow code would produce three tags: `Example`, `foo` and `Example.foo`: